Find a spider by...

 The neurotoxin in the venom of the Toowoomba funnel-web spider can cause serious illness in an hour or two, the male producing the more potent venom although the volume injected is usually much smaller than for the female.
 Envenomation can be prevented by the application of a compression bandage over the bite site.
 An effective antivenom is now available in districts where funnel-webs are known to exist.
 Surprisingly, virtually all domesticated animals are naturally immune to funnel-web spider venoms.

-Spider(s) with a very similar appearance: Hadronyche versuta, Hadronyche formidabilis and Homogona pulleinei.
+Spider(s) with a very similar appearance: Hadronyche versuta, Hadronyche formidabilis and Cataxia pulleinei.

 Email Ron Atkinson for more information.